demisto/content/Packs/McAfeeNSM/Integrations/McAfeeNSMv2/README.md

 ### nsm-create-rule-object
 ***
 Adds a new rule object.
-If the type is “Endpoint IP V.X” or “Network IP V.X”, only the argument “address_ip_v.X” must contain a value.
-If the type is “Range IP V.X”, only the arguments “from_address_ip_v.X”, “to_address_ip_v.X” must contain a value where X is 4 or 6 respectively.
+* If the type is “Endpoint IP V.X” or “Network IP V.X”, only the argument “address_ip_v.X” must contain a value.
+* If the type is “Range IP V.X”, only the arguments “from_address_ip_v.X”, “to_address_ip_v.X” must contain a value.
+Where X is 4 or 6 respectively.

 #### Base Command